zouharvi/uds-rug-student/computational_linguistics/hw4/README.md

 # Performance

 I was quite concerned with the implementation speed.
 So I wrote it in Rust (`rust/`).
-The time went from `~10min` to `~19.1s`.
-This is comparable to fast_align (`~19.6s`).
+The time went from `~10min` to `~10.2s`.
+This is better than fast_align (`~12.9s`).
 The comparison is however not fair from both sides, since the Rust implentation uses only IBM1 EM computation, but on the other multi-threads only the maximization step.
-Also these measurements should be taken with a bag of salt, sice it is only one pass on a development notebook.
+Also these measurements should be taken with a bag of salt, sice it is only two hot passes on a development notebook.

 Only the A0 extraction method was implemented.
 The results are almost the same as for the IBM1 / A0 model.
 The small differences are caused by unstable argmax.

 ```
 Precision = 0.618585
-Recall    = 0.798817
+Recall    = 0.804734
-AER       = 0.323890
+AER       = 0.322002
 ```